 What happens if I can’t pay?

 If you are unable to pay the debt in full it may be possible, under certain circumstances, to accept a short term arrangement.
-It is likely that the bailiff will visit your premises and decide what the next appropriate course of action is.
+It is likely that the enforcement agent will visit your premises and decide what the next appropriate course of action is.

 How can I pay?